Field-theoretic versus data-driven evaluations of electromagnetic corrections to hadronic vacuum polarization in $(g-2)_\mu$: Conclusions and outlook

 \section{Conclusions and outlook}

-We have studied the apparent discrepancies between the spacelike and the data-driven, timelike treatment of the electromagnetic isospin breaking contribution HVP$\gamma$ to the muon $g-2$; some of these were addressed recently in Refs.~\cite{Hoferichter:2023sli,Crivellin:2022gfu}.
+We have studied the apparent discrepancies between the spacelike and the data-driven, timelike treatment of the electromagnetic isospin-breaking contribution HVP$\gamma$ to the muon $g-2$; some of these were addressed recently in Refs.~\cite{Hoferichter:2023sli,Crivellin:2022gfu}.
 The present calculations in a simple field-theoretic model reveal that these discrepancies stem from the electromagnetic contribution (radiative corrections) to the purely hadronic channels in the data-driven approach.
 Once they are properly accounted for, often bringing in a large cancellation with the channels containing a final-state photon, the equivalence of the two approaches is restored.
 For example, the $\pi^0 \gamma$ channel, by itself, being enhanced by the $\omega$-resonance contribution, gives a relatively large contribution of approximately $4\times 10^{-10}$, whereas the $\pi^0 \gamma$ contribution in the $\pi^+ \pi^-$, $\pi^+ \pi^- \pi^0$ channels, by interfering destructively with the purely hadronic channel, reduces the net effect by an order of magnitude.

-This issue is relevant to the analysis based on $\tau$ decays.
-Since the isospin-breaking effects associated with the $\pi^+\pi^-(\gamma)$ channel are typically added to the ``bare" (isospin-symmetric) two-pion spectrum \cite{Davier2010}, they should be treated consistently as part of the full HVP$\gamma$ contribution, rather than only as the FSR part.
-Consequently, the FSR effect quoted in Tab.~2 of the White Paper 2025 \cite{Aliberti:2025beg} should be significantly reduced upon inclusion of the aforementioned interference contributions.

-These effects (\textit{viz.}, large cancellations) are also important in the empirical assessment of the IB corrections to the isospin-symmetric lattice QCD calculations.
+These effects (viz., large cancellations) are of high importance for the empirical assessment of the IB corrections to the isospin-symmetric lattice QCD calculations.
 To reconcile current phenomenological predictions of HVP$\gamma$ with the lattice QCD evaluation scheme, the relevant interference contributions could in principle be constructed from the series terms of $\gamma\to\pi^+\pi^-$ and $\gamma\to\pi^+\pi^-\pi^0$ form factors expanded in powers of $\alem$.
 Comprehensive studies of these form factors, including electromagnetic effects, have been performed in Refs.~\cite{Colangelo:2022prz,Hoferichter:2023bjm,Monnard:2021pvm}.

 Alternatively, a prospective direction to reduce the model dependence in the phenomenological estimate of HVP$\gamma$ could rely on the spacelike formalism based on the Cottingham-like formula \cite{Parrino:2025afq}, where the hadronic light-by-light scattering amplitude is calculated in the dispersive approach outlined in Ref.~\cite{Colangelo:2015ama}.
 In this framework, one can accurately account for all the relevant rescattering effects and other subleading contributions at the level of the hadronic light-by-light scattering amplitude.
 This approach, however, requires careful renormalization of UV divergences in a consistent way, which may be nontrivial to perform within the phenomenological approach.
 Nevertheless, by mostly relying on experimentally accessible two-photon fusion cross sections, this approach remains promising for future studies.